 Similarly, to other terpenes, beta-caryophyllene may have an anti-inflammatory effect on the body that could reduce pain levels in some people.

-The terpenes mentioned above among the most common terpenes that people are likely to come across.
+The terpenes mentioned above are among the most common terpenes that people are likely to come across.
 Over 25,000 different types of terpenes have been identified in nature, of which 200 are known to be produced by cannabis.

 Link Between Terpenes and Cannabinoids